Latikac/TWT/Getting started with JIRA.md

 **Integrate Other Tools**

-Jira allows your team to work on different tools in the same environment.
+JIRA allows your team to work on different tools in the same environment.
 On the top pane select **Apps** to search and integrate apps that you wish to work on.

 ![create issue](img/../Images/tools.png)